HR OPERATIONS

 Performance System Redesign — $18,000–$30,000

-A redesign for organizations that have a performance management system that isn’t working — ratings are inflated, managers are going through the motions, and the process isn’t driving the outcomes it should.
-Includes a current-state audit and a change management plan for the rollout because changing an entrenched process requires more than a new form.
+A redesign for organizations where managers carry entrenched habits around an existing process — ratings are inflated, managers are going through the motions, and the process isn’t driving the outcomes it should.
+Includes a current-state audit and a change management plan for the rollout, because changing an entrenched process takes more than a new form — along with a clear view of what already works and should stay.

-What you get: Everything in the Performance System Design, plus: current-state audit of your existing process (what’s working, what’s broken, and why managers and employees have lost faith in it), stakeholder interviews with managers and HR to understand the real pain points, change management plan for rolling out the new system — including communication strategy, leader talking points, and transition timeline, pilot program design for testing the new process with a subset of teams before full rollout, and 90-day post-launch support with check-in calls and refinement.
+What you get: Everything in the Performance System Design, plus: a current-state audit of your existing process (what’s working, what isn’t, and why managers and employees have lost faith in it) including a clear view of what to keep, not just what to replace, stakeholder interviews with managers and HR to surface the real pain points, a change management plan for rolling out the new system — including communication strategy, leader talking points, and transition timeline, a technology requirements brief for your platform, pilot program design for testing the new process with a subset of teams before full rollout, and 90-day post-launch support with structured check-in calls and refinement.

 Timeline: 6–10 weeks for design, plus pilot and rollout timeline aligned to your review cycle.